brikteknologier/seraph-resource/README.md

 for you to apply targeted middleware for actions.
 For more information on how the groups work, see the [docs in controller](https://github.com/brikteknologier/controller#groups).

-* `'accessors'` actions that will return some data from the database
-* `'mutators'` actions that will change some data in the database
 * `'relationships'` actions that will work with relationships
 * `'properties'` actions that will work with individual properties
+* `'compositions'` actions the work with composited nodes

 ## express param